 Landscape photography requires a wide angle lens in order to capture a greater field of view.
-Lenses like the EF 16-35mm f/4 L IS USM or EF-S 10-22mm f/3.5-4.5 USM capture ultra-wide vistas with ease.
+Lenses like the EF 16-35mm f/4 L IS USM or RF 15-35mm f/2.8 L IS USM capture ultra-wide vistas with ease.
 With their wide focal range, these lenses are also suitable for interior photography and astro/night sky photography, making them popular among travelling photographers.

 If portraits are your passion then investing in a great portrait lens will really elevate your work.
 Portrait lenses offer a shallower depth of field, which creates that desirable soft blurry background while keeping your subject perfectly sharp.
-Portrait lenses can range from the entry-level EF 50mm f/1.8 STM to professional lenses such as the RF 85mm f1.2L USM.
+Some great portrait lenses to start shooting with are the EF 50mm f/1.8 STM and RF 50mm f/1.2L USM.

 Explore the full range of Canon lenses here and find the right lens for you and your shooting style.